bitpay/bitcore/docs/guide/peer.md

 title: Peer
-description: The Peer class privides a simple interface for connecting to a node in the bitcoin network.
+description: The Peer class provides a simple interface for connecting to a node in the bitcoin network.
 ---
 # Peer